Can You Wear One Earbud While Driving?

 Is It Allowed to Wear One Earbud While Driving?

 There is no specific law banning earbud use.
-However, under the Highway Code, but they can still charge you some money or put you in the mock, if the police think your use of earbud caused distracted driving.
+However, under the Highway Code, they can still charge you some money or put you in the mock, if the police think your use of earbuds caused distracted driving.

 Like Canada and the UK, there’s no federal act banning one earbud.
 But local traffic laws and police decisions about driver inattention can result in fines or penalties.